gaogaostegosaurus/nextaction/README.md

 - nothing, because Shadowbringers was released

 #### RDM
-- Checks all possible spell combinations and uses a weight system to pick the best cast
+- Checks all possible spell combinations and uses a weight system to pick the best cast (weight system needs some work)
 - Shows/hides Manafication at correct breakpoints

 #### SAM